ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-01-14-sleep-nutrition-exercise.md

 ---
 layout: post
 title: Sleep Nutrition Exercise
-description: "Keeping sleep, nutrition and exercise in order can create a positive domino effect."
+description: "Keeping sleep, nutrition and exercise in order can create a positive domino effect.
+I say this as a lover of beer and chicken wings"
 comments: true
 ---
 Sleep, Nutrition and Exercise.